sissaNassir/Tulbat/README.md

 # Tablut
-For the Tablut competition 2020/2021
+For the Tablut competition 2020/2021, "Fondamenti di Intelligenza Artificiale" course, Bologna

 Author: The Tulbat's team